LinkedLists/SoundClout/README.md

 <img src="app/assets/images/crud.gif"/>

 ### Playlist
 * A playlist based on genre gets generated when a user plays a track.
-Users can view their playlist by clicking on the hamburger icon on the right most side of the playbar
+Users can view their playlist by clicking on the hamburger icon on the right most side of the playbar.
 * A user can change the playlist by first clicking the `Clear` button on the playlist header then selecting a new track.
 * Clicking the back button on the playbar plays the previously played track and queues the current track to the playlist.